MicrosoftDocs/Advertising/advertising/bingads-13/guides/auto-inventory-feeds.md

 You will need to ensure that a new campaign, ad group and Expanded Text Ad or Responsive Search Ad has been created with the explicit purpose of being used for Auto Inventory Ads.

-You can add auto inventory feeds to any Expanded Text Ads or Responsive Search Ads field except the final URL.

 Responsive Search Ads do not yet support disclaimers , if a [disclaimer](../campaign-management-service/disclaimeradextension.md) is required, use an Expanded Text Ad.

 Feed files are associated with their campaign using the Campaign field of the feed.
 The Campaign field is populated with the associated campaign's name.